5 things to know from Saturday at the Paris Games - National | Globalnews.ca

-PARIS – From Canada’s soccer scandal punishment to Summer McIntosh’s first Olympic medal, here are five things to know from Saturday at the 2024 Paris Games:
+PARIS – From the end of a dramatic run for Canada’s women’s soccer team to the summer of Summer continuing, here are five things to know from Saturday at the 2024 Paris Games:

 —